 Fostering creative and artistic excellence in the youth of Northern Rivers

-Byron Writers Festival invites young people aged 14-22 years to participate in our ANZAC project.
-The project includes a free presentation and the commissioning of six creative projects from young people aged 14-22 years.
+Byron Writers Festival invites young people aged 14-22 years to participate in our Anzac project.
+The project involves the commissioning of six creative projects from young people aged 14-22 years.

 The aim of the project is to engage young people in the Northern Rivers with the memory of war and the ANZAC legacy.

 This project is supported by a grant from the Australian Government’s Anzac Centenary Arts and Culture Fund and the venue provided by Southern Cross University.

 Commissioning of six creative projects from young people, aged 14-22 years, that respond to the title; Northern Rivers’ Memory of War: Stories of then, told by people of now.

 Project submissions can be in any medium (e.g. essay, story, podcast, video, work of art, photographs, digital medium, animation, song writing, sculpture, performance art) that illustrate and respond to the title.

 A presentation by Mark Dapin was given on Thursday 8 March that offered more information.
 If you were unable to attend the presentation, a write-up of this event can be found online here.